I've been waiting two weeks for these blossoms.

 During National Bird Week - why not paint with Australian Ochre and feathers?
+P.S This Australian Ochre is now available at HWM Shop here - enjoy!

 Should we be packing?
 Hanging out with homeschooler and Montessori family Dream Before You.
 Why is it that we find locations like this only days before moving?
 This is the Murrumbidgee River at Uriarra.